Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Discussion

 We use the variational HMM to study precipitation dynamics for the wet season months of July--September over the Chesapeake Bay watershed.
 We note distinct precipitation patterns associated with the 3 states, and that different parts of the watershed are often affected differently under the 3 states even if their overall seasonal precipitation is similar.
 To determine the model's capability as an SPG, we generated a synthetic dataset from the model and compared two metrics at each location - the proportion of dry days, and the mean daily precipitation.
 A linear trend is seen between the historical and synthetic data for both metrics as well as low RMSE values.
 This indicates a well specified model which can capture and replicate the mean behavior of the data.

 One of the assumptions made in our work is stationarity over time.
 There are two types of stationarity to consider here.
 The first is stationarity within a year's data.
 This is addressed by considering only seasonal data - an approach previous studies have also taken.
 However, there is the additional assumption that the states are unchanged from year-to-year, and the emission distributions for different years are interchangeable.
 This assumption has been exploited for stochastic optimization.
-For our data duration of 20 years, this is reasonable since the underlying climate is unlikely to have noticeably changed over this period.
-However, a more comprehensive study is needed to verify this assumption for longer durations of time over which climate patterns are expected to change.
+The model can be relaxed to accommodate underlying changes in climate if a longer data record is available.
 In particular, any prediction or forecasting needs to consider climate model outputs to reliably track the change in precipitation patterns over time.